abdrahmansoltan/Learning-Notes/Frontend/General/Frontend.md

 It's a set of web platform APIs that allow you to create new **custom**, **reusable**, **encapsulated** `HTML` tags to use in web pages and web apps.

 - It enables us to reuse code without fear of code collisions and conflicts with other code on the page
-- It consists of 3 main technologies:
+- It consists of these main technologies:

   - **Custom Elements**:
     - A set of JavaScript APIs that allow you to define custom elements and their behavior, which can then be used as desired in your user interface.